qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 - a module object delegates as much as possible to other domain objects
 - module dependencies are injected via its constructor; we have separate wiring code (`main.js`)

-We are still a bit undecided about the name 'module' (borrowed this from Vuex).
+We are still unconvinced about the name 'module', which we borrowed from Vuex.
+Your suggestions for a better name are welcome.

 ## More domain: NewSession

-Usually, a UI component with a form has some local data to keep this state.
-In this component, we saw that we had a clump of data and some validation logic related to it.
-Later on, we found some more logic (marking a session as _test_ fixes the number of participants to 3).
-Data and corresponding logic wants to be together, so we extracted it into its own class, NewSession.
+A UI component with a form often maintains state.
+In `NewSession`, we saw that we had a clump of data and some validation logic related to it.
+Later on, we found some more logic: when someone marks a session as _test_, the number of participants gets set to a fixed amount of three, because [three is the magic number ;-)](https://www.youtube.com/watch?v=YZoYEr6NdmE).
+Data and corresponding logic wants to be together, so we extracted it into its own class, `NewSession`.

 ```javascript
 export class NewSession {